LBNL-ETA/DFLEXLIBS/README.md

 3. Check the results

    Open the `_analytics/results` directory and check the results from each test case for each control application.
+   Individual analytic results is saved within each testcase directory for each control.

 ## Contributing